moby/moby/docs/sources/reference/builder.md

 > `ENV DEBIAN_FRONTEND noninteractive`.
 Which will persist when the container
 > is run interactively; for example: `docker run -t -i image bash`

-## ATTR
+## ANNOTATE

-    ATTR <key> <value>
+    ANNOTATE <key> <value>

-The `ATTR` instruction sets an initial value for the attribute named `<key>`.
-The attribute value is not available to the container itself, but may be reported by `docker inspect` and overidden by `docker attr`.
+The `ANNOTATE` instruction sets an initial value for the annotation named `<key>`.
+The annotation value is not available to the container itself, but may be reported by `docker inspect` and overidden by `docker annotate`.

-The value must be a JSON literal; so, for example, strings must be double-quoted.
+The value should be a JSON literal; if it cannot be parsed as such, it will be treated as a string.

 ## ADD